jcredland/juce-toys/README.md

   my message thread to my audio thread without locks (works in conjunction with the nonblocking call queue and the garbage collector).

+** Other

+A collection of parts and ideas which might be useful to people using JUCE.

+- adsr_editor.cpp, adsr_editor.h - is a basic, but nice looking envelope
+  editor.